-The Trump Administration and the Senate Appropriations THUD subcommittee also proposed three harmful amendments:
+The Trump Administration also proposed three harmful amendments:

-- Eliminating the cap on the number of public housing units that could be converted. - Eliminating the September 30, 2020 deadline for public housing conversions.

-Allowing nonprofits (which are not publicly accountable) to be considered as preserving a public interest when LIHTCs are used for conversion or when there is a foreclosure, bankruptcy, or default (As did H.R.
-3354) of an already converted property.
+- Eliminating the cap on the number of public housing units that could be converted. - Eliminating the deadline for public housing conversions. - Allowing nonprofits (which are not publicly accountable) to be considered as preserving a public interest when LIHTCs are used for conversion or when there is a foreclosure, bankruptcy, or default of an already converted property.